chetankolte/Loan-Prediction/README.md

 # Loan-Prediction
 Data Analysis  and prediction on The Loan Prediction Dataset from a practice problem on Analytics Vidhya.
-The Jupyter Notebook in Google Colaboratory.
+Using Jupyter Notebook in Google Colaboratory.